 Here’s what else they can do:

-*Hemp reduces blood cholesterol helping to prevent build up of plaque in your arteries.
+*Hemp reduces blood cholesterol helping to prevent the build-up of plaque in your arteries.

 *Hemp can help improve your memory and it can also help prevent diseases such as Parkinson’s and Alzheimer’s.